Nomadic farming:

 (i) Exposes animals to natural hazards.

-(ii) Death of animals due to fatigue of traveling long distance.
+(ii) Death of animals due to fatigue from travelling long distances.

-(iii) Movement of animals causes destruction of the soil structure (compaction).
+(iii) Movement of animals causes the destruction of the soil structure (compaction).

 (iv) New diseases are easily introduced into another area.

-(v) Indiscriminate mating in the herds leading to the transmission of undesirable traits.
+(v) Indiscriminate mating in the herds leads to the transmission of undesirable traits.

 (vi) Diseases spread easily within the herds.